PatrykKuniczak/memesChat/CONTRIBUTION.md

 FOR DOCKER

-The hints for env values it's the same as in standalone envs config
+The hints for env values are the same as in standalone envs config

 ### DON'T CHANGE ALL CREDENTIALS EXCEPT PORTS(IF NEEDED) AND DEVELOPMENT AND DEFAULT_JWT_TOKEN